Asaf Epstein

 Asaf Epstein (אסף אפשטיין; born August 1, 1978) is an Israeli film director, writer and producer.

 Biography

 Asaf Epstein was born in Israel on August 1, 1978, to Lea and Hanan Epstein.
-He is the older brother of Efrat and Roni Epstein.
+He is the older brother of Roni and Effie Epstein.
 When he was a young boy, the family relocated to Fort Worth, Texas, where Epstein attended a private Jewish school.
 The family then relocated back to the town of Modiin in Israel.
 There, he attended junior high school.
 In 1995, the family relocated back to the United States and settled in Dallas, Texas, where Epstein attended J. J. Pearce High School in Richardson.

-During his early twenties, Epstein left his family in the United States and relocated back to Israel on his own to enlist in the Israeli Defense Forces, where he took on a desk job in the Air Force.
+During his early twenties, Epstein left his family in the United States and relocated back to Israel on his own to enlist in the Israel Defense Forces, where he took on a desk job in the Air Force.
 In the early 2000s, Epstein enrolled to study film at Tel Aviv University.